alphagov/govuk-rfcs/rfc-156-auto-merge-internal-prs.md

 We considered a [number of different ways][different-ways-to-defer-merging] of limiting the window during which auto-merging should happen.
 After [investigating][schedule-merge-investigation], there doesn't seem to be a reliable way auto-approving a Dependabot PR and then scheduling the merging of that PR to happen during office hours.

 Comparatively, it's trivial to [configure Dependabot to run at certain times][dependabot-configure-timing].
 Currently, we set no such preference, so Dependabot often [raises PRs outside of office hours][example-dependabot-pr-out-of-hours].
 We therefore propose configuring Dependabot to check for new versions at 9:30am, Monday to Friday.
-The proposed auto-merge implementation relies on running a number of GitHub Actions whenever a Dependabot PR is opened, so this should comfortably restrict auto-merging to happen only in office hours.
+The proposed auto-merge implementation relies on triggering a webhook whenever a Dependabot PR is opened, so this should comfortably restrict auto-merging to happen only in office hours.

 As an aside: setting the `schedule.day` and/or `schedule.time` configs [does not prevent security PRs from being raised][schedule-security] outside of those times.
 This is a good thing, and regardless, an external dependency update would not be auto-merged, even if it were a security one (that's perhaps a discussion for another RFC!).